patx/micropie/README.md

 ```

 ### **6. Jinja2 Built In**
-MicroPie has jinja2 template engine built in.
+MicroPie has Jinja template engine built in.
 You can use it with the `render_template` method.
 You can also implement any other template engine you would like.

 #### **`app.py`**
 Save the following as `app.py`: